 An exam consists mainly of multiple choice questions and, if necessary, short answer questions.
-More practice questions will be provided to help you prepare for exams.
+Some of exam questions will be picked directly out of the questions in the practice quizzes (which will be posted in Canvas) with minor modifications.

-4) A Short Essay for Extra Credits
+4) A Short Essay